 - Web Site for online registration

 We have found that generally, entry fees can usually cover reasonable event expenses.
 It’s the sponsorship that ultimately makes the difference in an event generating proceeds or not and giving the event the capability of possibly paying management fees.
-Without cash sponsorship, the chances of the event making any money is pretty slim in most cases.
+Without sponsorship, the chances of the event making any money is pretty slim in most cases.
 5Kevents offers a unique sponsorship platform that can assist the event in generating an additional $2,500 to $25,000.00 or more per event.
 ASK FOR DETAILS!

 If you do an analysis of how a $34.00 entry fee (2017 Average cost of a 5K Race according to “New York Times“) is expensed out per person in say a 200 runner field size race, it might look like this: